Kids Goals — Tools for Goal Setting

 Scrapbooking: Goal Visioning Tool #2 for Kids

 Sometimes we can’t know where we are going until we know where we have been.
 Kids can see where they come from and how they have become the person they are through pictures.
-It’s through this they can have an idea for where they want to take themselves in the future.
+It’s through this they can have an idea of where they want to take themselves in the future.
 This is an essential step for kids that will help them to set clear goals.
 Using a scrapbook is an ideal tool to this end.

 If kids make a scrapbook from pictures of when they were very young and with family members, on trips or at special events, they can begin to understand how and why today they have particular likes and dislikes and what their plans might be for the future.
 They can take their scrapbooking efforts all the way through to their goal setting and back again.
 Identifying, setting, visioning and analyzing goals is a never-ending and glorious part of life and scrapbooking takes this process and makes it visual.